Glossary of Ryan White HIV/AIDS Program-Related Terms

 Consortium/HIV Care Consortium

-A regional or statewide planning entity established by many State grant recipient under Part B of the Ryan White HIV/AIDS Program to plan and sometimes administer Part B services.
+A regional or statewide planning entity established by many State recipient under Part B of the Ryan White HIV/AIDS Program to plan and sometimes administer Part B services.
 An association of health care and support service agencies serving PLWHA under Part B.

 Continuous Quality Improvement